 TOk = 1 if target TCI state is not in the active TCI state list for PDSCH, 0 otherwise.

-If the target TCI state is unknown, upon receiving PDSCH carrying MAC-CE activation command in slot n, UE shall be able to receive PDCCH with target TCI state of the serving cell on which TCI state switch occurs no later than at slot n+ THARQ +(3 ms + TL1-RSRP +TOuk*(Tfirst-SSB+ TSSB-proc)) / NR slot length.
-The UE shall be able to receive PDCCH with the old TCI state until slot n+ THARQ +(3 ms+ TL1-RSRP +TOuk*(Tfirst-SSB)) / NR slot length.
+If the target TCI state is unknown, upon receiving PDSCH carrying MAC-CE activation command in slot n, UE shall be able to receive PDCCH with target TCI state of the serving cell on which TCI state switch occurs no later than at slot n+ THARQ +3Nslotsubframe,µ + TL1-RSRP +TOuk*(Tfirst-SSB+ TSSB-proc) / NR slot length.
+The UE shall be able to receive PDCCH with the old TCI state until slot n+ THARQ + 3Nslotsubframe,µ + TL1-RSRP +TOuk*(Tfirst-SSB) / NR slot length.

 Where T L1-RSRP is the time for L1-RSRP measurement for Rx beam refinement, defined as